Shantok

 Fort Shantok

 Mohegan Sachem Uncas created a fortified village at Shantok on the west bank of the Massapequotuck (Thames River).
-Today, Shantok is still used to host Tribal gatherings, as well as be enjoyed by the public.
+Today, Shantok is still used to host Tribal gatherings and be enjoyed by the public.

 Fort Shantok

-After leaving the Pequots with his followers to found his own tribal nation, seventeenth century Mohegan Sachem Uncas created a fortified village at Shantok on the west bank of the Massapequotuck (Thames River).
-These brackish waters produced quahog clams and oysters, the former also being used by the Mohegans to make purple wampum, a sacred item used for reciprocal exchanges like treaties, marriages, criminal penance.
-It was not money but more of a spiritual cleanser.
+After leaving the Pequots with his followers to found his own Tribal nation, 17th century Mohegan Sachem Uncas created a fortified village at Shantok on the west bank of the Massapequotuck (Thames River).
+These brackish waters produced quahog clams and oysters.
+The Mohegans used quahog clams to make purple wampum, a sacred item used for reciprocal exchanges like treaties, marriages, and criminal penance.
+It was not used as currency, but instead as a spiritual cleanser.

 State Land Theft

-Shantok was encroached upon by the state’s Norwich-New London Road which bisected Shantok on its western border and later their Connecticut Route 32 which impacted more land on both sides.
-In the 19th century state overseers gave the Central Vermont Railroad a portion of the tribe’s Shantok lands.
+Fort Shantok was encroached upon by the state’s Norwich-New London Road which bisected Shantok on its western border and later Connecticut Route 32 which impacted more land on both sides.
+In the 19th century, state overseers gave the Central Vermont Railroad a portion of the Tribe’s Shantok lands.
 Then in 1926, the State took the remaining Shantok acreage through an act of condemnation.
-That land including the Mohegan’s traditional burial grounds and suffered the relocation of burials and desecration of memorials.
+That land included the Mohegan’s sacred burial grounds which suffered the relocation of burials and the desecration of memorials.

-The state of Connecticut returned their remaining public lands at Shantok to the Mohegans in 1995.
-Mohegan Gatherings held there today, include our annual Tribal Homecoming, Cultural Week and Wigwam Festival, as well as funerals.
+The State of Connecticut returned their remaining public lands at Shantok to the Mohegans in 1995.
+Mohegan Gatherings held there today, include our annual Tribal Homecoming, Cultural Week, and Wigwam Festival, as well as funeral services.

 In 1993, Fort Shantok was designated as a National Historic Landmark (as the Fort Shantok Archaeological District), possessing national significance in commemorating the history of the United States of America.